canvas-gamification/docs/docs/junit-framework/clauses/clause-documentation.md

 ### `PlaceHolder`

-A special clause that is the primary way to use injections in the tested program.
+A special clause that can have clause(s) "injected" in it's place. `PlaceHolder` is the primary way to use injections in the tested program.

 **Constructor:**